profsmith89/ctps/_sources/chap03.md

 [^fn13]: https://emojipedia.org/cat-with-wry-smile

 [^fn14]: The process of matching actuals with formals is called *the binding mechanism*.
 Python supports several binding mechanisms, but we'll stick with this simple one for now.
-If you really want to know the details at this point, please read this section in the Python tutorial (https://docs.python.org/3/tutorial/controlflow.html\#more-on-defining-functions).
+If you really want to know the details at this point, please read this section in the Python tutorial: https://docs.python.org/3/tutorial/controlflow.html\#more-on-defining-functions

 [^fn15]: Unlike in the excerpt code earlier, I used three double quote characters here.
 You can use either three single or three double quotes in docstrings.